Resource capacity planning software – buyers guide

 So ensure any resource capacity planning software you are evaluating lets you create different planning scenarios.

-select a scenario
+select a scenario for what if scenario analysis

 Kelloo's resource management tools